 Copy the screen content as bitmap to the clipboard.

-This is only valid for the HP48SX, HP48GX and the HP49G emulation.
+This menu item is enabled for the HP48SX, HP48GX and the HP49G emulation.

 Copy a "Real Number", "Complex Number" or "String" object in stack level 1 to the clipboard.
 On all other objects, the command will be ignored.
 This prevents sending binary objects to the clipboard.

 The decimal point (radix mark) of "Real Numbers" in the clipboard is equal to the calculator setting.
-This point maybe important when you try to paste the numbers into a program using the locale settings of the host operating system.
+This is important when you try to paste the numbers into a program using the locale settings of the host operating system.

-This is only valid for the HP48SX, HP48GX and the HP49G emulation.
+This menu item is enabled for the HP48SX, HP48GX and the HP49G emulation.

 Paste the text field content of the clipboard to stack level 1 of the emulated calculator.
 If the clipboard content is representing a real number, the number will be saved as "Real Number" object.
-Is the content a complex number object, the number will be saved as "Complex Number" object, in all other cases as "String" object.
+Is the content a complex number object, the number will be saved as "Complex Number" object, otherwise cases as "String" object.

 Complex numbers must be in the form (a,b) when using the point radix mark or in the form (a;b) when using the comma radix mark.
 The Cartesian or algebraic form a+bi is not supported.